-The close relations between the Republic of Turkey and the USA were increased gradually in that period.
 The USA provided 100 million dollars to Turkey as economic assistance according to the Truman Doctrine in 1947.
 American support which is named with Finance Minister Marshall started in 1948 and continued although some short discontinuance.
 Direct and indirect support reached at the amount of 305.5 million dollar till 1951 (Milletlerarası İktisadi İşbirliği Teşkilatı Gen. Sekr., 1952:29).
 It reached 601 million dollar until 1955 (Türk, 1957:291-292).
 Considerable part of American support programme was for military betterment, education Turkish troops and improvements, developing watering methods, meat and fish industry development, modernization of Zonguldak Mining Coal Corporation, increasing salt and cement production and forwarding technical support.
 Furthermore, it was supposed to buy some goods like petroleum products, construction materials, chemical materials and replacement parts (Türk, 1957:289).